gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 For the `Interface Orientation` I choose `Landscape` since it will give more space for the `HUD`.
 In the next step V-Play Plugins can be added.
 In this case I chose none, because I want the game to be fully offline playable.
 In the last step a VCS can be setted up.

-## Starting the game
+## Starting the application
-Starting the game the first time is really easy when the project is properly configured (kits setted up).
+Starting the application the first time is really easy when the project is properly configured (kits setted up).
 On the bottom left there are buttons for starting the project, starting in debug mode and for just building.
 The target device can be configure above these options.
 V-Play also developed a simple solution to try out the game and game changes immediatly after changing something - `V-Play Live Client`

 The live client can be started by using button labeled LIVE and allows to select a single file (as entrence point) to load in a qmlviewer.
 The client will automatically reload when saving file changes to disk.
 This works on multiple devices simoutlanously.
 For Android an additional [app](https://play.google.com/store/apps/details?id=net.vplay.apps.QMLLive) has to be installed.